List of Swiss Nobel laureates

 The Nobel Prize is a set of annual international awards bestowed on "those who conferred the greatest benefit on humankind" in the fields of Physics, Chemistry, Physiology or Medicine, Literature, Peace, and Economic Sciences, (Note: The Sveriges Riksbank Prize in Economic Sciences is an additional prize that was established in 1968 by the Bank of Sweden and was first awarded in 1969.
 Although not technically a Nobel Prize, it is identified with the award and the winners are announced with the Nobel Prize recipients, and the Prize in Economic Sciences is presented at the Nobel Prize Award Ceremony.) instituted by Alfred Nobel's last will, which specified that a part of his fortune be used to create the prizes.
 Each laureate (recipient) receives a gold medal, a diploma and a sum of money, which is decided annually by the Nobel Foundation.
 They are widely recognized as one of the most prestigious honours awarded in the aforementioned fields.

 First instituted in 1901, the Nobel Prize has been awarded to a total of 965 individuals and 27 organizations as of 2023.

 Among them, 28 Swiss nationals have been honored with the Nobel Prize.
 (Note: Some lists, such as the one published by the Neue Zürcher Zeitung, count a total of 30 individuals including some that acquired the nationality after the award, as well as Hermann Staudinger, a German national who was a Swiss resident.)
 Additionally, two laureates acquired Swiss citizenship through naturalization after the award: Wolfgang Pauli and Jack Steinberger.
 (Note: Not included in the list is Kofi Annan, Ghanaian diplomat and secretary-general of the United Nations who received the Peace Nobel prize in 2000.
-Annan was granted honorary citizenship from Geneva in 2001; however, in Swiss law, a honorary citizenship does not have the same effects of naturalization.)
+Annan was granted honorary citizenship from Geneva in 2001; however, in Swiss law, an honorary citizenship does not have the same effects of naturalization.)